 What can I do to help control my Contact Dermititis?

 – First, do not scratch the rash.
-Scratching can lead to bacterial infection causing pus-filled pimples, scabs or boils.
+Scratching can lead to bacterial infection.
 (If this does occur, immediately inform us, we will probably prescribe an antibiotic which will rapidly control the infection).

-– Second, follow our instructions.
-Avoid contact with the causative substance or a chemically related one.
+– Second, avoid contact with the causative substance or a chemically related one.
 Use the prescribed medication or medications.
 Also follow instructions regarding hygiene and protection of the affected area.

 – Third, try to avoid contact with other chemicals that may be irritants.
 Inflamed skin is more susceptible to irritation by other agents.
-And once you have had Contact Dermatitis, it may be wise to be extra careful with new substances.
 If contact with possibly troublesome substances is unavoidable, protect your hands with vinyl or plastic gloves, or with whatever other protective method we may recommend.